recursivecodes/ivs-esp-whip-demo/README.md

 Once streaming, you can view the live stream through:

-- Amazon IVS console (if stage is configured for playback)
+- Amazon IVS console (for testing & verification - does not support audio playback or SEI consumption)
-- Your application using the IVS Player SDK
+- Your application using the Amazon IVS Web Broadcast SDK
-- WebRTC-enabled applications connected to the same stage

 ## Technical Details